 - Ask your doctor for a referral to a registered dietitian.
 They can help you review your diet and plan meals to lose weight or maintain an already healthy lifestyle.

 4. Read labels

 - Pay attention to serving size.
-For example, if you want to have a bag of chips, read the package to see if the information tells you the calorie count for the whole bag.
+For example, if you want to have a bag of chips, read the package to see if the information tells you the whole bag’s calorie count.
 Sometimes, a third of the bag is considered a full serving.

 - If you have hypertension, you may need to watch your salt intake.
-Make sure to read how much salt/sodium is in each product to make sure that you do not consume more than 1,500 mg a day.
+Make sure to read how much salt/sodium is in each product to ensure that you do not consume more than 1,500 mg a day.
 Canned foods and pre-prepared meals are often full of sodium.

 Have a Healthy Mindset

 Mental health is an integral part of staying fit and healthy.
 It can be hard to have a positive body image when we are inundated with pictures of skinny actresses and models.
 But there are ways you can learn to feel good about yourself, no matter your shape.
 A positive body image will help you stay motivated to eat healthily and work out.

 - Find something you like about your looks and make that your focus.
 For example, if you have been running a lot lately, compliment yourself on how strong your legs are looking.

 - Avoid negativity.
 Try not to criticize yourself.
 It’s fine to want to make changes, but try to encourage yourself rather than tearing yourself down.
 For example, instead of feeling bad about eating a bag of cookies, say to yourself, “I guess now I have extra motivation to do 20 extra sit-ups tomorrow!”

 Body image is all about how you feel about how you look.
 So try to focus on positive feelings.
 Focus on the right things your body does for you, like to give you the energy to play with your dog.
 When you feel healthy, you will also feel more fit and beautiful.